 - Available KQL skills or Managed SIEM budget

-- Need for elasticity (temporary intake peak, rapid scale)
+- Need for scalability (temporary spikes in traffic, rapid scaling)

 Sentinel is a trap if: